flammie/omorfi/docs/lexemes/joko.markdown

 ###  joko₁

-either, paired with tai in either-or structure, rarer sub-ordinating reading, see VISK § 815
+* _either, paired with tai in either-or structure, rarer sub-ordinating reading, see VISK § 815_
 * UPOS:  SCONJ
-* Origin:  omorfi|joukahainen
+* Origins: omorfi joukahainen

 ###  joko₂

-already? (from jo+ko), adverb, “joko taas?“
+* _already? (from jo+ko), adverb, “joko taas?”_
 * UPOS:  ADV
-* Origin:  kotus
+* Origins:

 ###  joko₃

-either, paired with tai in either-or structure, perhaps (this) co-ordinating is more common interpretation, “joko minä tai sinä“, see VISK § 815
+* _either, paired with tai in either-or structure, perhaps (this) co-ordinating is more common interpretation, “joko minä tai sinä“, see VISK § 815_
 * UPOS:  CCONJ
+* Origins:

+###  joko₃

+* _either, paired with tai in either-or structure, perhaps (this) co-ordinating is more common interpretation, “joko minä tai sinä”, see VISK § 815_
+* UPOS:  CCONJ
-* Origin:  kotus
+* Origins:

+### joko wordforms

+joko